 Even with this FOIA method, be careful.
-If you are too precise with your requests, you could tip off an agency that they've got a whistleblower and even who the whistleblower is.
+If you are too precise with your requests, you could tip off an agency that they've got a whistleblower and even reveal the identity of the whistleblower.

-Whistleblower sources can use an intermediary, such as an organization like GAP or POGO, which can either serve as a buffer between the source, the information, and a journalist, or as a middleman, providing the whistleblower's information to a friendly Congressional or agency staff member.
+Whistleblower sources can use an intermediary, such as an organization like Government Accountability Project or POGO, which can either serve as a buffer between the source, the information, and a journalist, or as a middleman, providing the whistleblower's information to a friendly Congressional10 or agency staff member.
 Careful staff investigators can then work directly with the journalist, or can conduct investigations and issue subpoenas seeking a broad swath of documents related to the disclosure without revealing the source who prompted the inquiry.